Trevor Story Preview, Player Props: Red Sox vs. Astros

-On Wednesday, Trevor Story (on the back of going 1-for-4) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Jose Urquidy.
-First pitch is at 8:10 PM ET.
+The Boston Red Sox and Trevor Story, who went 2-for-5 with a double and an RBI last time out, battle J.P.
+France and the Houston Astros at Minute Maid Park, Thursday at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Astros.
+He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Astros.

 Trevor Story Game Info & Props vs. the Astros